aDotInTheVoid/balanced_omni/LOCAL_DEPLOY.md

 rapidly get annoying, so you probably want to set up [password caching](https://help.github.com/en/github/using-git/caching-your-github-password-in-git)

+Git will create a folder for you, and the code will be in the folder.
+This folder is called the "project root", and most commands need to be run from their

 Once you have the code, cd into the folder, and your ready for your next step.

 ## Python (backend) setup
 Because python links it's dependencies to a instance of the interpreter, you need a separate interpreter for the project to make sure nothing interferes with the project.